 Don here.
-The weekend of my last college reunion at the Virginia Military Institute at breakfast on Sunday morning, we were talking—what else?—food.
-Judy Mawyer said she didn’t like fishy tasting fish, but she had a wonderful recipe for salmon.
+The weekend of my last college reunion at the Virginia Military Institute at breakfast on Sunday morning, we were talking, what else?, food.
+Judy Mawyer said she didn't like fishy tasting fish, but she had a wonderful recipe for salmon.
 Some brown sugar, butter, and bourbon in a skillet with salmon for 10 to 12 minutes and she has a beautiful, tasty supper.

-To complete your Valentine’s menu, how about adding some Roasted Root Vegetables, Lemon Rice and a beautiful Green Salad with Balsamic Vinaigrette?
+To complete your amazing menu, how about adding some Roasted Root Vegetables, Lemon Rice and a beautiful Green Salad with Balsamic Vinaigrette?
 Top it off with a terrific cup of coffee and a couple of Danish Sugar Cookies.
 My mouth is watering as I type this.

 What You Need